rimskyho1/Hand-Gesture-Recognition/README.md

 This repository contains the following files and folders:
+- Dataloader.py
 - Hand Gesture Recognition.py
 - leapGestRecog
 - List of Hand Gestures.png
+- Model_Test.py
+- Model_Training.py
+- Preprocessor.py
 - README.md
 - requirements.txt

+Instructions:
+- Install the modules in requirements.txt
+- Run Hand Gesture Recognition.py and let it read the dataset, train a model, and open the webcam to test the model
+- Once the capturing window is active, you can make one of the 10 predefined hand gestures (refer to "List of Hand Gestures.png")
+- Works best if your hand is the only visible part of your body and is centred
+- Press "p" to have it make a multiclass classification prediction using the trained model (can be pressed multiple times to repeatedly make new predictions)
+- If not accurate, try readjusting your hand around in different angles
+- Press "q" to end the OpenCV process

 requirements.txt contains Python modules required for this script.